Royal Society of Public Health Training

 FFT deliver this learning throughout Sussex to groups of young people from Traveller communities.

-As an accredited Royal Society for Public Health (RSPH) Training Centre, we can train other organisations to become training centres.
-At FFT, we are able to support your training centre by providing guidance and consultation to ensure you make a successful application.
+As an accredited Royal Society for Public Health (RSPH) Training Centre, we are able to train your local authority, volunteer or community organisation to become a training centre.
+We are also able to support your training centre by providing guidance and consultation during the application process.

-Once trained and approved to be a training centre, organisations can then train Gypsies and Travellers in your local area, to become Health Champions.
+Once trained and approved to be a training centre, your organisation can train Gypsy and Traveller people in your local area to become Health Champions.